 Knowing the Salween River: Resource Politics of a Contested Transboundary River, edited by Dr Lamb and Dr Carl Middleton (2019) with collaborators from across the region.

 Lamb, V. and Z. Fung.
 2021.
 Flows, fluxes and fixes: A mobile political ecology of the transboundary sand & sand-linked livelihoods in Southeast Asia (Open Access).
 Environmental Policy and Governance. https://doi.org/10.1002/eet.1972

 *Special Issue on "Water and the City" (Open Access)

 Daniere, A. and Lamb, V., 2020.
 Asia's changing cities: water, climate and power in the transformation of urban spaces.
 International Development Planning Review, 42(3), pp.263-272.

-Kooy, M., Furlong, K. and Lamb, V. 2019.
+Kooy, M., Furlong, K. and Lamb, V. 2020.
 Nature Based Solutions for urban water management in Asian cities: integrating vulnerability into sustainable design.
-International Development Planning Review.
-Part of forthcoming Special Issue "Asia's changing cities: Water, climate, and power in the transformation of urban spaces" edited by Dr Lamb and Professor Amrita Daniere.
+International Development Planning Review, 42(3): 381-390.
+Part of Special Issue "Asia's changing cities: Water, climate, and power in the transformation of urban spaces" edited by Dr Lamb and Professor Amrita Daniere.